Shipping Guide

 MistakeWhy It HurtsBetter Approach

 Using one package type for every board games shipment Oversized packaging increases postage and can trigger dimensional charges.
-Define a packaging matrix by item size and order composition.
+Define a small set of box sizes matched to your common game footprints and pick from that set every time.

 Shipping Checklist for Board Games

-• Weigh and measure your most common board games packages in production conditions.
+• Weigh and measure your most common board games packages in real packed condition, not empty boxes.

-• Save presets for your most common board games shipment profiles.
+• Save presets for your most common board games shipment profiles so you stop re-entering the same dimensions.

 • Add tracking notifications to reduce where-is-my-order tickets.